Online Analytic Exemplar-Free Continual Learning with Large Models for Imbalanced Autonomous Driving Task: Limitations and Future Works

 \section{Limitations and Future Works}

-The AEF-OCL needs a large-scale pre-train backbone with powerful generalization ability.
-Online scenerios make it hard to adapt the backbone network to traffic datasets.
-This could motivate exploration of adjustable backbones online.
-In addition, the autonomous driving has very high safety requirements.
-This inspires us to explore the security issues of the model.
-Whether our model is robust enough to attacks and extreme data and whether the pseudo features generated by the PFG module can enhance the robustness of the model deserve further exploration.
+The AEF-OCL needs a large-scale pre-trained backbone with powerful generalization ability.
+Online scenarios make it hard to adapt the backbone network to traffic datasets.
+This could motivate the exploration of adjustable backbones online.
+In addition, the high safety requirements of autonomous driving require us to explore security issues.
+Whether the AEF-OCL is robust enough to defend against attacks and whether the pseudo-features generated by the PFG module can enhance the robustness deserve further exploration.